StarRocks/starrocks/docs/deployment/deploy_manually.md

 # Deploy StarRocks manually

-This topic describes how to manually deploy StarRocks.
+This topic describes how to manually deploy shared-nothing StarRocks (in which the BE is responsible for both storage and computing).
 For other modes of installation, see [Deployment Overview](../deployment/deployment_overview.md).

+To deploy a shared-data StarRocks cluster (decoupled storage and computing), see [Deploy and use shared-data StarRocks](../deployment/deploy_shared_data.md)

 ## Step 1: Start the Leader FE node